uhhjaz/ChoreMate/README.md

 * user can create new one time task
 * user can create a new rotational task
 * user can create a new reoccuring task
+* user can delete tasks
 * user can view household
 * user can create household
 * user can join household
-* user can invite another user to household
-* user can update their profile picture
 * user can securely logout
-* user can mark off unavailability dates

 **Optional Nice-to-have Stories**
+* user can update their profile picture
-* user can delete tasks
+* user can invite another user to household
 * user can update tasks
-* user can skip tasks
+* user can skip tasks ( user can mark off unavailability dates )
 * user can name/rename households
 * user can edit their name
 * user can view a housemates profile